Mats Nilsson (Swedish Air Force officer)

 Lieutenant General Mats Evald Nilsson (born 30 December 1956) is a Swedish Air Force officer.
 He served as Inspector General of the Air Force from 2000 to 2002, as head of the Joint Forces Directorate from 2002 to 2007 and as Chief of Defence Staff in 2007.
-Nilsson is currently serving as the First Marshal of the Court since 2012.
+Nilsson served as the First Marshal of the Court from 2012 to 2022.

 Early life

 Nilsson was born in Västerås, Sweden and grew up in Lomma, Scania, having moved there with his parents when he was three years old.
 Nilsson started gliding when he was 15-year-old.
 Nilsson was also a talented high school student, and as such also an exchange student in the United States.
 At this time he was thinking of becoming a pediatrician or a chef.
 Back in Sweden, Nilsson passed studentexamen at Katedralskolan in Lund in 1976 and was supposed to do his military service in Karlskrona Coastal Artillery Regiment (KA 2) in Karlskrona but instead, two weeks after graduation from Katedralskolan, he enrolled at the Swedish Air Force Flying School in Ljungbyhed.